vandermeerlab/papers/vanderMeer_etal_submitted/readme.md

-# van der Meer et al. (submitted) Code used for processing, analysis
+# van der Meer et al. (submitted)

-and visualization in van der Meer, Carey, Tanaka (submitted), "Optimizing for generalization in the decoding of internally generated activity in the hippocampus"
+Code used for processing, analysis and visualization in van der Meer, Carey, Tanaka (submitted),"Optimizing for generalization in the decoding of internally generated activity in the hippocampus"

 Makes extensive use of the
 [vandermeerlab codebase](https://github.com/mvdm/vandermeerlab);